Rock the House (Afrojack song)

 "Rock the House" is a song by Dutch house producer Afrojack.
 The single was released exclusively onto Beatport on 16 July 2012.

 Music video

 A music video to accompany the release of "Rock the House" was first released onto YouTube on 21 July 2012 at a total length of five minutes and one second.

-Rock the House samples "The Landing", a tune from the soundtrack of video game Final Fantasy VIII by composer Nobuo Uematsu.
+Rock the House samples "The Landing", a tune from the soundtrack of video game Final Fantasy VIII, as well as "To Zanarkand" from Final Fantasy X. Both melodies are made by the composer Nobuo Uematsu.